ttsvetko/HTML5-Desktop-Notifications/README.md

 <a href="http://dvcs.w3.org/hg/notifications/raw-file/tip/Overview.html">HTML5 Notifications API</a> allows you to display notifications to the user for given events.
 There is a <a href="http://dvcs.w3.org/hg/notifications/raw-file/tip/Overview.html">draft spec</a>, but it is not currently in any standard.

 Google Chrome introduces notifications in version 5 (http://caniuse.com/#feat=notifications) - supporting the old proposed APIs version.
-Starting from version 22, Chrome supports the lastest proposed draft version of the Notifications API, but some of the methods are not implemented or breaking the page - see below for detailes.
+Starting from version 22, Chrome supports the lastest proposed draft version of the Notifications API, but some of the methods are not implemented or breaking the page - see below for details.

 Safari 6 implements most of the APIs in proposed Notifications draft.
 See <a href="https://developer.apple.com/library/mac/#documentation/AppleApplications/Conceptual/SafariJSProgTopics/Articles/SendingNotifications.html#//apple_ref/doc/uid/TP40001483-CH23-SW1">Safari documentation</a>.